Don’t talk, act: How a Ugandan city is getting kids off the street

 By day, the children pick through discarded plastic bottles trying to gather enough of them to sell.
 At night, they hang out in the shadows of dance clubs or sleep under pieces of cardboard between shop shelves that normally hold fruit.

-Stephen Onek strolls over to the squabbling boys.
+Steven Onek strolls over to the squabbling boys.
 Speaking in a calm and quiet voice, he breaks up their argument.
 A few minutes later, around another street corner, he comforts a teenager sporting a deep cut on his head, providing the boy with some money to see a doctor.

 Why We Wrote ThisA story focused on